 Who gets to be courageous?

-Pury’s research has found that courage is more likely to emerge when a person sees a meaningful goal and then believes he or she has the ability to achieve that goal, a product of cognitive appraisal she calls “process courage.”
+Pury’s research has found that courage is more likely to emerge when a person sees a meaningful goal and then believes they have the ability to achieve that goal, a product of cognitive appraisal she calls “process courage.”